happypeter/binfo/own-data.md

 ## Open Speech

-The face that large companies rather than us own our data cause lots of issues, one of them is censorship against open speech.
+The fact that large companies rather than us own our data cause lots of issues, one of them is censorship against open speech.

 We are now living in a small number of walled gardens.
 The Internet and Web was designed as a decentralized infrastructure for open speech.
 But the current reality is that it is very much centralized.
 Most people spend most of their time on Wechat or Facebook and a few more other walled gardens.
 They are private for-profit companies, and that's turn out to be problematic.